xiix0/scam/README.md

-You should emulate your heros, but don't carry it too far.
-Especially if they are dead.
+You are confused; but this is your normal state.